mia-platform/documentation/docs/development_suite/api-console/api-design/custom_microservice_get_started.md

 Now you have a customization interface and you can optionally customize some configuration if you want.

 :::note
-By default are enabled the standard kubernetes configurations, that provide the default configurations yml, but you can use your custom files by enable *Advanced configuration*
+By default the standard Kubernetes configurations are enabled, providing the default yaml configurations, but you can use your custom files by enabling *Raw manifest configuration mode*
 :::

 In the *Environment variable configuration section* you can customize the environment variables.